reportportal/reportportal-mcp-server/README.md

 ## Installation

 There are two ways to run the latest version of the ReportPortal MCP Server.
+Each of this way is suitable for any LLM provider.

 ### Via Docker (recommended).

 The MCP server is available on the official ReportPortal's [DockerHub](https://hub.docker.com/r/reportportal/mcp-server).

+Configuration:
 ```json
 {
   "reportportal": {